legal resources necessary to hold negligent facilities accountable.

 We accept every case involving nursing home neglect, wrongful death, or personal injury through a contingency fee agreement.
 This arrangement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.

 We provide all clients a “No Win/No-Fee” Guarantee, meaning you owe us nothing if we are unable to obtain compensation on your behalf.
-Let our law firm start working on your case today to ensure your family receives the financial compensation they deserve for your harm.
+Let our network of attorneys start working on your case today to ensure your family receives the financial compensation they deserve for your harm.
 All information you share with our law offices will remain confidential.Sources: